-33 of the best plus-size retailers in Canada
+33 Of The Best Plus-Size Stores Across Canada

 Vancouver

 Cherry Velvet Plus Studio.
-Shop online or make an appointment for a custom-fitted, retro-inspired dress (think polka dots and A-lines), offered in sizes XS through 4X.
+Shop online for a retro-inspired dress (think polka dots and A-lines), offered in sizes XS through 4X.
+You can also make an appointment for an in-store personalized shopping experience.

 Bodacious.
 Cute dresses and colourful clothing in sizes 10 to 24, along with unique local accessories, give this shop its charm.